NicoVIII/CloudBackupEncryption/README.md

 1: Unspecific/Unidentified error
 2: Dependencies missing
 3: Target folder is already existing
-4: A path error happened.
-This is probably a programming error.
+4: A path error happened (This is probably a programming error)
+5: Invalid parameter given

 ## Development